simonmichael/hledger/hledger/hledger.m4.md

 m4_dnl }})
 m4_dnl _notman_({{

-Next, each command is described in detail, in alphabetical order.
+Next, these commands are described in detail.

 m4_dnl Include the command docs.
 Each starts with a level 2 heading. m4_dnl (To change that, see Hledger/Cli/Commands/{*.md,commands.m4})